Surrogacy in Australia: Myths and misconceptions

 5. Fertility clinics can’t help with surrogacy – MYTH

 Surrogacy assistance and programs are offered by fertility clinics.
-Melbourne IVF’s program offers counselling throughout the process so that not only the individual or couple seeking surrogacy but also the surrogate and their partners, if any, are counselled and supported.
+Most IVF clinics offers counselling throughout the process so that not only the individual or couple seeking surrogacy but also the surrogate and their partners, if any, are counselled and supported.
 If the surrogate has children, a therapist will explain the entire procedure to the children if they are old enough.

 Keep Reading